eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 }
 ```

-Unfortunately, binding power requires every operator to have global precedence
+But binding power requires operators to have global precedence and
-and infix operators to be (left or right) associative.
+associativity.